yoeo/guesslang/docs/typehints.rst

 Python type hints are based on
 `gradual typing <https://wphomes.soic.indiana.edu/jsiek/what-is-gradual-typing/>`_.
-Gradual typing is a typing system where some part of a source code can be statistically typed when other parts dynamically typed.
+Gradual typing is a typing system where some part of a source code can be statistically typed while other parts of the same code are dynamically typed.

 Lets take this portion of code:

 .. code-block:: python
   :linenos:

-  x = 3       # dynamically typed as a "int"
+  x = 3       # "x" variable is dynamically typed as "int"
-  y: int = x  # statically typed as a "int"
+  y: int = x  # while "y" variable is statically typed as "int"

 While ``x`` type can be dynamically inferred (deduced) from its value, ``y`` type is statically written in the code.
-For the programmers, the benefit is that they can gradually define static types until they reach their goal.
+For programmers, the advantage is that they can gradually define static types until they are satisfied.

-Ex:
+Programmers then can stop adding new static types when:

-* Remove any type ambiguity in a program.
+* All type ambiguities have been removed from the program.
-* Define types for all "public" application interfaces.
+* Or all application public interfaces are statically typed.
-* Add types everywhere ?
+* Or maybe when static types have been added everywhere?
+* etc... (there is no written rule)

 Type versus Class
 ~~~~~~~~~~~~~~~~~

-An other thing to know is that **types** used in type hints
+An other interesting thing is that **types** used in type hints
 are not always equivalent to **classes**.
-In fact types are static representation of a variable while
+In fact types are static representation of a value while
-classes are dynamic representation of the same variable.
+classes are dynamic representation of the same value.

 You can see the difference in the following example: